-Learn about some amazing women who helped shape the history of the church.
+Learn about some of the amazing women who helped shape the history of The United Methodist Church.

 Mary Evans Thorne is appointed class leader by Joseph Pilmore in Philadelphia; she is probably the first woman in America so appointed.

 Barbara Heck, known as the mother of American Methodism, urges Philip Embury to start preaching in New York and designs John Street Chapel in New York City.

 Despite objections of some male preachers, John Wesley authorizes Sarah Mallet to preach as long as "she proclaimed the doctrines and adhered to the disciplines that all Methodist preachers were expected to accept."

 Isabella Bomefree, a slave who later changes her name to Sojourner Truth, is emancipated when slavery is abolished in New York State.
 That same year, she co-founds Kingston Methodist Church.
 In 1843, she feels "called in the spirit" and begins to travel and preach.
 She becomes involved in the abolitionist movement, and her public speaking combines her religious faith with her experiences as a slave.

 Sophronia Farrington, the first single missionary, arrives in Liberia.

 Phoebe Palmer, evangelist and mother of the American holiness movement, conducts weekly prayer meetings in her home.